sbt/sbt-pgp/src/jekyll/usage.md

 To create a key pair using the SBT plugin (and Bouncy Castle), In the SBT prompt, enter the following:

-    > gpg-gen-key your@email.com Your Name Here
+    > pgp-gen-key your@email.com Your Name Here

 This will create a new public/secret key pair for you using the configured passphrase in the default location (`~/.sbt/gpg`).
 If you already have a key in place, this will warn you and not generate a new key.